 Paul Nash and the Wittenham Clumps

-Throughout his career as an artist, Paul Nash (1889-1946) had a special affinity for the wooded hills in South Oxfordshire called the Wittenham Clumps.
+Throughout his career as an artist, Paul Nash (1889-1946) had a special affinity for the wooded hills in South Oxfordshire called The Wittenham Clumps.

 First encountering them in his late teenage years, he was immediately caught by their atmospheric shapes and mystical associations.
 The Clumps became a rich source of inspiration and he returned to paint them many times during his life.